QueensleyC/stat5430project/contents/probability-integral-transform.md

 plt.show()
 ```

-By the PIT, if we take samples, in this case 10 samples, from the density function of the exponential distribution:
+By the PIT, if we take samples, in this case, 10 samples, from the probability density function of the exponential distribution:

 ```{code-cell} ipython3
 :tags: [hide-input]